rcsb/ciftools-java/README.md

 }
 ```

+No difference exists in the API between text-based and binary CIF files.
+CIF files organize data in blocks, which contain
+categories (e.g. `AtomSite`), which contain columns (e.g. `CartnX`), which contain values of a particular type (e.g.
+`double` values representing x-coordinates of atoms).
+The correct names and types for all defined categories and column
+from the CIF dictionary are provided.

 Just as in Mol* implementation, all parsing and decoding is done as lazily as possible.
+This makes it cheap to acquire
+the data structure and hardly wastes any time on preparing information you will never access.
+In contrast to
+[MMTF](https://mmtf.rcsb.org/), all data can be accessed if needed.

 ## Model Creation Example
 ```Java